PeeperLab/CopywriteR/README.md

 - [ ] Clean up code
 - [ ] Compile into bioConductor package
 - [ ] Make names consistent and apply Rlint to code
+- [ ] Extract binSize from bins.bed file (implemented in source code)
 - [ ] Support for relative path names (implemented in source code)
 - [ ] Remove requirement for a trailing `/` in folder path names (implemented in source code)
 - [x] Add 1kb mapability and GC-content files for mouse mm9 and mm10 genomes